digitalfrost/bleach-calculator/README.md

 Works out either:

   - initial volume
-  - initial concentration (this is the available chlorine normally in mg / l )
+  - initial concentration (this is the available chlorine normally in mg / l ) ? / or g / l ?
   - final volume
-  - or final concentration expressed as final available chlorine in mg / l
+  - or final concentration expressed as final available chlorine in mg / l/ or g / l ?

 given the other three characteristics of the bleach solution.